 Applying NFV (and VNFs) to enterprise security and managed security services results in the ability to software-define security in terms of both form-factor and operations (policy creation and enforcement).
 These benefits are compounded by the fact that software-defined security (SD-Security) created from NFV de-couples security functions from proprietary hardware, enabling security functions in software to run on commodity x86 servers and appliances.

 Another key aspect of SD-Security using NFV is its ability to service-chain to easily achieve multi-layer security.
-For example, a service provider can service-chain an NGFW and secure web gateway to provide security for direct Internet access.
+For example, a SD-WAN provider can service-chain a NG Fire Wall and secure web gateway to provide security for direct Internet access.
 Because the traffic flow has been service-chained centrally, each branch office is easy to deploy using a centralized orchestration tool.

 Other advantages to creating a software-defined managed security service or enterprise deployment include: